rhel-labs/learn-katacoda/networking-basics/step4.md

 # Activating the connection

-Let's activate the static connection that you configured in the previous step:
+Run the `con up` command to activate the static connection that you configured in the previous step:

 `nmcli con up ethernet1`{{execute "node01"}}